The College encourages students to borrow wisely.

 - All students must complete a FAFSA at fafsa.gov and grant eligibility must be determined first.

 - Once grant eligibility is determined, students are to determine the loan amount by completing the Federal Direct Loan Data Form.
-Once completed, sign and return to the Financial Aid Office by email to email@example.com, fax: 252-246-1384, US Mail, or hand deliver to F105B.
+This form may be obtained by email to email@example.com, or from the Financial Aid office on campus.
+Once completed, sign and return to the Financial Aid Office by email to firstname.lastname@example.org , fax 252-246-1384, US Mail, or hand deliver to F105B.
+The form must be physically signed.
+Digital signature is not acceptable.

 - If first time borrowers, students are to go to studentloans.gov and complete the following steps: